Computations in neural circuits

 Optogenetics: An image stack through the glomerular layer of a mouse expressing YFP-tagged Channelrhodopsin-2

-Computational modeling: A realistic model of a retinal ganglion cell and the excitatory and inhibitory synapses of the inner plexiform layer of the retina
+Computational modelling: A realistic model of a retinal ganglion cell and the excitatory and inhibitory synapses of the inner plexiform layer of the retina